 We know that the term “budget” is subjective.
-For some, a budget phone is around $500.
+For some, a budget phone is about $500.
 For others, it’s even lower, which is why we’re happy to recommend the Nord N20 5G by OnePlus.
 While the brand might be a bit unfamiliar, hard-core Android fans know OnePlus as a brand that’s always trying something new.

 With the Nord N20 5G, OnePlus has hit an excellent combination of price and value.
-This affordable phone features a 6.43-inch AMOLED display that makes colors pop and users can unlock the device using the high-tech in-display fingerprint sensor.
+This affordable phone features a 6.43-inch AMOLED display that makes colors pop, and users can unlock the device using the high-tech in-display fingerprint sensor.

 Motorola Moto G Power: The Best Battery

 - Fast charging: a few minutes = 1 hour of use

 If battery life is one of your top priorities, you may want to consider the Moto G Power, which — if you couldn’t tell from the name — puts an emphasis on great battery life.

 The Moto G Power isn’t just a one-trick pony though.
 Featuring a gray, silver or blue finish, the Moto G Power is crafted around a massive 6.6-inch display that makes watching the latest episodes of your favorite show fun, but the colors could be more vivid.